 To evaluate $\langle a_{m}^{\dagger}(0) a_{m'}(0)\rangle$, we perform the Fourier transform \ref{eq:FT-TB} for the chain of size $2 N + 2M$, we get,

 where,

 $E_{K_{I}}$ corresponds to the energy Eigenvalues for the chain $2N+2M$ and $k_{I} = 1, \cdots, 2N+2M$.

-The advantage of working with the number conserving Hamiltonian is that we can control the total number of particles in the real space since it would be the same as the number of particles in the normal mode.
+{The advantage of working with the number-conserving Hamiltonian is that we can control the total number of particles in the real space since it would be the same as the number of particles in the normal mode.
 We can study what happens when we change the number of particles in the initial state.

 In \ref{tightbreak}, we have constructed the initial state with the particle number $n_I$ chosen to be $0, 24, 50, 76$ and $100$ for the initial lattice chain of size $2N+2M=100$.
 The expectation value of the number operator at a site where the quench happens is plotted against time.
 We infer the following: First, the minimum fluctuations are obtained for half the number of sites ($n_I = 50$).
-Second, when we have particles in half the number of sites, the Hilbert space dimension is $L \choose L/2$ which is the largest for the system to span, hence resulting in better equilibration to GGE.
-Third, in Fermionic systems like the ground state, the highest excited state is also unique; therefore, post-quench there is no freedom left to (re)distribute the population, resulting in a perfect matching with GGE expectation.
+Second, when we have particles in half the number of sites, the Hilbert space dimension is $L \choose L/2$, which is the largest for the system to span, resulting in better equilibration to GGE.
+Third, in Fermionic systems like the ground state, the highest excited state is also unique; therefore, post-quench, there is no freedom left to (re)distribute the population, resulting in a perfect matching with GGE expectation.

-For both the models, we see that the expectation of number operator equilibrates to the GGE value in the thermodynamic limit.
-In the case of the tight-binding model also there is the evolution of a light cone due to the local quench indicating maximum speed which we have analytically calculated to be $J$.
+For both models, we see that the expectation of the number operator equilibrates to the GGE value in the thermodynamic limit.
+In the case of the tight-binding model also, there is the evolution of a light cone due to the local quench indicating maximum speed, which we have analytically calculated to be $J$.
 The relaxation to GGE in the case of the tight-binding model also follows the power law with exponent $-1$.
-In other words, GGE behavior of the Hamiltonian \ref{ham} can be inferred from the tight-binding model.
+In other words, the GGE behavior of the Hamiltonian \ref{ham} can be inferred from the tight-binding model.
 We can also populate other lattice sites to change the initial state of the system.
 Following the discussion in \cite{Sushruth2018}, a well-behaved general state can similarly be argued to land up in GGE configuration for well-behaved Bogoliubov transformations, even under non-periodic boundary conditions.}